giansalvo/segmentation/README.md

 # Introduction
-This script implements several Convolutional Neural Network (several version of U-net, DeepLavb3+) to perform the semantic segmentation of 2D images.
+This script implements several Convolutional Neural Network (several versions of U-net, DeepLavb3+) to perform the semantic segmentation of 2D images.
 The framework used is Keras by Tensorflow.

 The type of data that we are going to manipulate consists in:

     - a jpeg image with 3 channels (RGB)
-    - a png mask with 1 channel (for each pixel we have 1 true class over 150 possible)
+    - a png mask with 1 channel (for each pixel we have 1 out of 3 possible classes)

 You can find useful information by reading the official tensorflow tutorials: